justb4/ogc-api-jrc/services/home/src/docs/index.md

 ## Supporting Services

-These are services for administration and maintenance.
+Services for administration and maintenance.

 | Endpoint | What | Author | Docs | HOWTO
 | --- | --- | --- | --- | ---